Prolonged bed rest and immobility contribute negatively to the physical function, pressure management and quality of life of the patient.

-The impact of a specialist, individualized seating solution positively affects the patient's health and wellbeing.
+The impact of a specialist, individualized seating solution may positively affect the patient's health and well-being.
 Thorough Seating Assessments & adjustable chairs can keep patients safe and secure, reducing need for time spent in bed, reducing pressure injuries, providing comfort and overall aiding a quicker recovery and a better quality of care and patient outcomes.

 1. Tierney, M. (2015) The Clinician’s Seating Handbook.
 4th Ed.
 Northern Ireland: Seating Matters.